billwang-au/iphone-reserve/README.md

 The shop name and id is here: https://github.com/bw57899/iphone-reserve/blob/master/shop.xml

-So with the result, you can get with command  "Wget or CURL" and filter the result with any program lanaguage.
+So use "Wget or CURL" and filter the result with any program lanaguage to get available shop and iphone model and you can run the script in cronjob and send warning mail to your maibox automatically.